JoseEliel/lightweight_genetic_algorithm/README.md

 - `crossover_method` (optional): The method used for crossover.
 Available options are "Between", "Midpoint", and "Either Or".
 Default is "Between".
     - *Between*: In this method, the child's genes are chosen to be a random value between the corresponding genes of the two parents.
     - *Midpoint*: In this method, the child's genes are chosen to be the average of the corresponding genes of the two parents.
     - *Either Or*: In this method, the child's genes are chosen to be either the corresponding gene of the first parent or the second parent.
+    - *None*: No crossover is used, new individuals are created by mutating the previous generation.
 - `number_of_parameters` (optional): The number of parameters.
 Default is the length of `param_ranges`.

 - `mutation_mode` (optional): The mode used for mutation.
 Available options are "additive", "multiplicative", and "random".
 Default is "additive" for all parameters.